 Grab your shopping bag and stock up on fresh produce from the bountiful Tucson and Southern Arizona region.

-You can shop year-round for sustainably grown, locally sourced seasonal food at farmers markets in metro Tucson and at small farms in Southern Arizona.
-They are both are great places to find Sonoran Desert delicacies like traditional heirloom crops (such as tepary beans), edible native plants (like prickly pear fruit), and regional artisan products (bread made with mesquite flour, for example) in addition to familiar items like garlic, herbs, tomatoes, eggs, honey, and more.
+You can shop year-round for sustainably grown, locally sourced seasonal food at farmers markets in metro Tucson and at small farms and stands in Southern Arizona.
+Both are great places to find Sonoran Desert delicacies like traditional heirloom crops (such as tepary beans), edible native plants (like prickly pear fruit), and regional artisan products (bread made with mesquite flour, for example) in addition to familiar items like garlic, herbs, tomatoes, eggs, honey, and more.